 The taxpayer-funded technical work being done in India is part of an ongoing $821,000 project in southeast Minnesota to produce better maps mainly for flood protection.
 Aero-Metric crews flew over the nine counties last fall in airplanes equipped with Light Detection And Ranging (LIDAR) sensors.
-After that, the raw data needed to be processed extensively.
+After that, the raw data needed to be processed exensively.

 Miles Strain, the project manager for Aero-Metric, said a significant part of the $500,000 worth of technical work is being done in India, though he said he did not have the exact amount.
 A Minnesota Department of Natural Resources official estimated that about 20 percent of the entire budget is being spent offshore.